Sachin001k/Sachin001k/README.md

 ## 📂 Projects
 - 🚀 [Aerospace Blog Website](https://github.com/Sachin001k/aerospace-blog) - A blog platform designed for aerospace engineers to share knowledge and insights.

-## 🌍 Open Source & GSoC
-I haven't contributed to any open-source contribution till now, I'm eager to learn and I'm actively exploring open-source contributions
-I'm aiming to participate in **Google Summer of Code (GSoC)**

 ## 📫 Contact